Pawel1602/html-training/README.md

 - Ctrl + V- Paste
 - Ctrl + X- Cut
 - Ctrl + Shift + --> - mark whole word

+### Day 1
+#### Questions:
+1. How to add table to html project?
+2. How to add styless to html project?
+3. How to link project with styles to html project?